npwoods/bletchmame/README.md

 ## Version History

+- 2.9 (TBD)
+	- The Paths Dialog will highlight file paths for snapshots and icons that are not valid archives in red

 - 2.8 (2021-Aug-29)
 	- Added support for snapshots in ZIP files instead of in directories (#128)
 	- Fixed an issue in Info XML parsing caused by inappropriately relying on the current locale's rules (#143) [Julian Sikorski]